feedbackward/dosha-mesh/README.md

-# Processing JMA landslide risk data
+# dosha-mesh: processing JMA landslide risk data

 In this repository, we provide some scripts to handle the numerical landslide risk assessment figures prepared in 10-minute intervals by the Japan Meteorological Agency (JMA).
 This data is  *not freely available data*, but must rather be purchased from the Japan Meteorological Business Support Center (JMBSC), which operates under the oversight of the JMA.
 Here are a couple relevant links: